-A story of two services: officially it's the site next to the roundabout which forms the main service area.
+A story of two service areas: officially it's the site next to the roundabout which forms the main service area.

-Catering: McDonald's Drive Thru, Starbucks Amenities: Travelodge Forecourt: BP, M&S Simply Food, Wild Bean Café, Car Wash, Jet Wash, Free Cash Machine
+Catering: McDonald's Drive Thru, Starbucks Amenities: Travelodge Outdoor Space: Small grass verges only; public footpath connections Forecourt: BP, M&S Simply Food, Wild Bean Café, Car Wash, Jet Wash, Free Cash Machine

 Short stay customer parking is available for cars at all facilities.
 No HGV parking is available.

 Parking within the McDonald's car park is limited to 90 minutes maximum stay and is strictly enforced by MET Parking.